tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Part_3.md

 We carefully inch our way towards the source of the disturbance, keeping an eye out for any movement.
 The machinery, covered in layers of dust and cobwebs, serves as an effective shield, allowing us a clear view of the unfolding scene.

-As we reach the factory’s loading dock, we see Xuan standing near the loading dock, surrounded by half a dozen figures, their bodies adorned with the same arcane symbols that marked Xuan's face in the diner vision.
+As we reach the factory’s loading dock, we see Xuan standing there, surrounded by half a dozen figures, their bodies adorned with the same arcane symbols that marked Xuan's face in the diner vision.
 Their dark robes swish quietly, and the air seems to throb with a palpable energy, thick and foreboding.
 Lying prostrate on the ground, bound and gagged, is a young man, his face marked by terror.
 A smashed GoPro camera lies nearby, its light flickering erratically.

 "He was snooping around," one of the armed men growls, a hint of amusement in his voice.